msqiu/read-learn-research/MultimodalFusion.md

 Another problem solved in this paper is how to index the image information to the voxel center coordinates with deviation.

 ![img](https://mmbiz.qpic.cn/mmbiz_png/Q0FNTB1XHicwqELw6VDMia2o6bZepuu23AnzfSX3oqMIeCSbzHb9XxQAQOoZqRNDLRnlr2ibjFBycRBiaSg1lEytBg/640?wx_fmt=png&tp=webp&wxfrom=5&wx_lazy=1&wx_co=1)

+**3D-CVF feature fusion method**

+When 3D-CVF converts the pixel of the camera to the BEV view of the point cloud (voxel-feature-map), the converted size is twice the size of the xy of lidar-voxel-feature-map, that is to say the overall voxel The number is four times that of Lidar, which means it will contain more detailed information.

+**Auto-Calibrated Projection Method**

+1. Project to get a camera-plane, which is the expression of voxel-dense from image features to bev perspective.
+2. Project the voxel center divided by lidar onto the camera-plane (with an offset, not necessarily the center of the coordinate grid).
+3. Using nearest neighbor interpolation, interpolate the image features of the nearest 4 pixels to a lidar-voxel.

 ![img](MultimodalFusion.assets/640)